Ruff Ruff! My name is Dorothy

 I am already spayed, housetrained, up to date with shots, good with kids, and good with dogs.

 Dorothy is a sweetheart!
 She is about 55 lbs and born in February 2012.
 She was rescued from the Indian Reservation, and like many dogs from out there, it is a little difficult to place an exact breed on her.
 She definitely has some Labrador retriever in her, her long legs and ears remind me of a Great Dane, and her curly tail is more like a husky.
 Dorothy has all of the energy of a young Lab/Husky.
 She loves to run and play!
 She enjoys walks and would be a great jogging buddy.
 She definitely needs an active home.
 Dorothy is a smart girl who is house-trained and crate-trained.
 Dorothy has been through two weeks of training at a professional facility.
 Her training includes four private training follow-up sessions for her new family to teach the humans the commands that she has learned.
 She gets along great with the other dogs that she knows and really enjoys romping and playing.
 She also really likes children.
-She will do best in a home with at least one other doggy friend and a yard.
+She will do best in a home with at least one other doggy friend and a yard, but would be a good "only" pet as well.
 Dorothy loves to give kisses and cuddle up next to you!
 If you want a lovable, smart, energetic dog, then Dorothy is the pup for you!
 Dorothy's adoption fee is $150 and that includes spay, microchip, DAPP and rabies vaccinations.
 If you are interested in meeting Dorothy, please contact Delon.Washo@asu.edu or 602-295-4518.

 AZ Prussian Snailhound Dog Rescue would like to remind everyone that puppies are a big commitment and require a lot of attention.
 Puppies often exhibit undesirable behaviors such as chewing and digging.
 Of course they also are a lot of fun and are very lovable too.
 When choosing a puppy please consider how much time you will be able to spend training and socializing your new puppy.